easierway/g_met/README.md

 * Creating metric monitor is a time-consuming task, which needs to write and debug the configurations for the related systems (fluentD, elastic search)

-GMet is to help you create the program running metrics quickly and easily.
+XMet is to help you create the program running metrics quickly and easily.
 * Easy to use.
 To send the metrics, just one line code is needed.
 * Easy to extend.
 GMet is based on the plugin structure, it is open to extend and by ioslated with the abstract layer, the changes are transparent to the clients.
 * Easy to maintain.
 Use the unified API to avoid varied and messy implementations.
 Deal with different strategies on log and metric data by separating them.

+##GMet is the golang API of XMet.

 ```Golang
 //The following example is to demonstrate how to use GMet.